 Patagonia Glacier & Ice Cap Trek

-Our Patagonia Icefields Trek begins at the world renowned Fitz Roy Range and can rightly be regarded as one of the world’s finest mountain areas worthy of being compared with Nepal’s Annapurna and Peru’s Huayhush Ranges.
-The Fitz Roy Range straddles the southern icecap the largest icecap outside the earth’s Polar Regions and is easily the de-facto trekking mecca of Patagonia
+Your Patagonia Trek begins at the well renowned Monte Fitz Roy Range and which is regarded as one of the world’s finest mountain areas worthy of being compared with Nepal’s Annapurna and Peru’s Huayhush Ranges.
+The Fitz Roy Range straddles the southern icecap the largest icecap outside the earth’s Polar Regions and is the trekking mecca of Patagonia.

 Included in the price of the trip